JacORB/JacORB/README.md

 7. Continue your work on your topic branch.

-![Warning][warn] If you are sharing your forked JacORB repo with others, then do not rebase!
+:warning: If you are sharing your forked JacORB repo with others, then do not rebase!
 Use a merge instead.

 #### Multi-step coordination between developers using forked repositories